tethysplatform/tethys/docs/tutorials/map_layout/add_spatial_data.rst

     import json
     from pathlib import Path

-The ``json`` package will be used to read in the :file:`.geosjon` files that we reviewed and reprojectd in the last section.
+The ``json`` package will be used to read in the :file:`.geojson` files that we reviewed and reprojectd in the last section.
-The ``path`` package will allow us to code the file paths to those :file:`.geosjon` files
+The ``path`` package will allow us to code the file paths to those :file:`.geojson` files

 2. The `compose_layers` function was added